 Sublingual allergy tablet treatment is comparable to allergy shots in effectiveness.
 Both treatments offer long-term desensitization to allergens, relieving or eliminating symptoms during and after treatment.

 Research into allergy drops and their efficacy is ongoing.
-To date, they do not appear to offer the same degree of efficacy as allergy shots or tablets, but may be an appropriate alternative for individuals with multiple allergen sensitizations who cannot commit to the schedule for allergy shots.
+To date, they do not appear to offer the same degree of efficacy as allergy shots or tablets, but they may be an appropriate alternative for individuals with multiple allergen sensitizations who cannot commit to the schedule for allergy shots.
 At present they are not FDA approved and use is considered off label.

 What Are the Side Effects of SLIT?